gawen947/i3-quaketerm/README.md

 ```

 Finally it is possible to integrate the drop-down terminal with other tools.
-For example, transparancy with compton compositor (in `compton.conf`).
+For example, transparency with compton compositor (in `compton.conf`).

 ```
 opacity-rule = [ "95:class_g='i3-quaketerm'" ];